Qstreet/Qstreet.github.io/d3Notes.md

 ## Commandments

-I the outer `<svg>` must have a H x W defined somewhere
+I. the outer `<svg>` must have a H x W defined somewhere

-II circles should always be scaled by area, not by radius value
+II. circles should always be scaled by area, not by radius value

-III select an element in the DOM, then append an svg to it
+III. select an element in the DOM, then append an svg to it

 ### 3 forms of DataVis
 1. exploring data - discover something new